 (e) Funds Held in Custody for Others

 NMEAF is the agent for various in-state educational institutions and the private lending community.
 As an agent, the Foundation holds and disburses funds for the institutions to qualified students.
-The related liability in included the Accounts payable and accrued liabilities on the Statement of Net Position.

 (f) Premiums and Borrower Incentive Plan Fees